flare-foundation/docs/docs/tech/fassets/index.md

 The system is enabled by these Flare protocols:

 * [FTSO](../ftso/index.md), whose contracts provide decentralized price feeds for multiple tokens.
-* [State Connector](../state-connector.md), which brings payment data from any connected chain into Flare.
+* [Flare Data Connector](../data-connector.md), which brings payment data from any connected chain into Flare.

 FAssets are backed by collateral provided by entities in the following roles that maintain the infrastructure of the system and hold Flare's native assets.
 All these entities are independent of the Flare Foundation.